 - an accurate description of required cost share and source of funds (While firm commitments to provide cost sharing are not required for a limited submission proposal, documentations supporting any required cost sharing (from internal or external sources) is encouraged and may be included with your internal proposal.)

 - submit to: email@example.com

-This should be 1–2 pages.
+This should be 1–2 pages (the CV does not count towards the page limit).
 Investigators may also attach additional supporting information, but it is not required.

 - Determining the Michigan Tech candidates